uncleDecart/eve-build-tools/README.md

 # EVE Build Tools

 This repository contains tools used for building parts of the [EVE](https://github.com/lf-edge/eve) ecosystem.
-The tools in here can be used directly, or can be runas part of a publicly available [Docker image](https://hub.docker.com/r/lfedge/eve-build-tools).
+The tools in here can be used directly, or can be run as part of a publicly available [Docker image](https://hub.docker.com/r/lfedge/eve-build-tools).
 There is a single image containing all of the tools.

 ## Build